liguowang/cpgtools/docs/source/demo/dmc_fisher.rst

 Options
 ----------

-  --version             show program's version number and exit -h, --help            show this help message and exit -i INPUT_FILE, --input-file=INPUT_FILE
+  --version             show program's version number and exit -h, --help            show this help message and exit -i INPUT_FILE, --input_file=INPUT_FILE
                         Data file containing methylation proportions
                         (represented by "methyl_count,total_count", eg.
                         "20,30") with the 1st row containing sample IDs (must be unique) and the 1st column containing CpG positions or probe IDs (must be unique).
-This file can be a regular text file or compressed file (.gz, .bz2).
+This file can be a regular text file or compressed file (*.gz, *.bz2) or accessible url.
   -g GROUP_FILE, --group=GROUP_FILE
-                        Group file defining the biological group of each sample.
-It is a comma-separated two columns file with the 1st column containing sample IDs, and the 2nd column containing group IDs.
+                        Group file defining the biological groups of each sample.
+It is a comma-separated 2 columns file with the 1st column containing sample IDs, and the 2nd column containing group IDs.
 It must have a header row.
 Sample IDs should match to the "Data file".
   -o OUT_FILE, --output=OUT_FILE
-                        Prefix of the output file.
+                        The prefix of the output file.

 Output